-Who is ‘Mel’?
-US terror case may unmask New York police mole
+Who is Mel?
+US terror case could unmask New York police mole

 “There are people out there who would do anything to take revenge on you,” said Stryker, who testified only when courtrooms were closed to the public.
 “Protecting your identity goes to your house.
 It’s about protecting your wife and family.”

-Police and prosecutors have revealed in court filings that the undercover agent befriended Velentzas and Siddiqui in 2013 and sometimes wore a hidden microphone to record their conversations.
+Police and prosecutors have revealed in court filings that the undercover agent befriended Velentzas, 29, and Siddiqui, 33, in 2013 and sometimes wore a hidden microphone to record their conversations.

 On some of those recordings, made in 2014, Velentzas ranted against the United States and praised the Islamic State militant group.
 Prosecutors said the pair studied bomb-making and shopped for bomb components, eventually purchasing propane gas tanks, fertilizer and a pressure cooker.